createcandle/configuration-files/boot/firmware/readme.txt

 # FAILURE INDICATORS
 candle_log.txt 			# Upgrade processes and commands you give may output status and errors into this file. bootup_actions_failed.sh 	# If this file exists, it indicates that an upgrade process did not complete because it failed or was interupted.
-Deprecated. candle_recovery_aborted.txt     # The recovery partition's system update script ran into a problem and aborted the update. candle_recovery_interupted.txt  # If this file exists, the recovery partition's system update process was unexpectedly interupted during the critical part of the update.
+Deprecated.

 # Source code